conda/conda-build/docs/source/user-guide/tutorials/build-pkgs.rst

       conda-build click

-   If you are already in the click folder, you can type ``conda build .``.
+   If you are already in the click folder, you can type ``conda-build .``.